Book of Daze

 📰It begins with the clomp of hooves and the click of cell phone “shutters.”
 Then, somewhere near 59th Street in New York City, a tourist from Des Moines leans toward a horse named Elvis and whispers, “It’s just like in the movies.”
 Elvis does not respond.
 His soul left in 2017.

-On National Boycott Carriage Rides Day, we call for a protest movement aimed not at New York City itself, but at a particular strain of visitor who believes that nothing says “cultural engagement” quite like subjecting a depressed Clydesdale to ten blocks of traffic and TikTok narration.
+On Book of Daze Boycott Carriage Rides Day, we call for a protest movement aimed not at New York City itself, but at a particular strain of visitor who believes that nothing says “cultural engagement” quite like subjecting a depressed Clydesdale to ten blocks of traffic and TikTok narration.

-🚫We are also urge boycotting the idea that romance requires reins.
+We also urgeboycotting the idea that romance requires reins.
 That “authentic experience” means pretending the horse enjoys hauling fat-ass people who treat every lamppost as a selfie altar.
 That environmental awareness somehow stops at the hoof.

 We are, finally, boycotting the corn-fed Midwestern mythology of New York–the one where the city is a giant set piece and the horses are living prop comedy.
 The kind of tourist whose idea of ethical travel is, “We tipped the horse.”